hapax/hapax.github.io/assets/form.md

 There is a whole literature on the subtleties of these definitions, but they tend to be devoted to the technical quibbles that analytic philosophers love to obsess over, and won't concern us too much here.
+Instead, we will ask a much simpler question:

 #### What is a particle?